Grief and Community Support Programs

 We would like to support those in the Foothills Community who are living with a life limiting illness and who may benefit from volunteer companionship.
 Below you’ll find more information about our community support programs, Nav-CARE (nav-care.ca) and No One Dies Alone (NODA).

-Nav-CARE is a non-medical, volunteer companioning program that supports our adult community members who have a life limiting illness.
+Compassionate Communities is a non-medical, volunteer companioning program that supports our adult community members who have a life limiting illness.
 Nav-CARE clients will be matched with an experienced palliative volunteer who will visit regularly, help to identify and navigate community resources, and nurture a safe and compassionate connection.
 Nav-CARE volunteers offer support that encourages independence and an improved quality of life.

 No One Dies Alone (NODA)